Skip to product information

 $6.99

 Ebook.
-Book 5 in the bestselling The Kitchen Witch series of fun cozy mysteries with magical elements.
+Book 5 in the bestselling The Kitchen Witch series of fun paranormal cozy mysteries.

 Egged on by Amelia’s recent success in the kitchen, her friends send her to a cooking school on a remote tropical island resort.